go-delve/delve/Documentation/usage/dlv_dap.md

 ## dlv dap

-[EXPERIMENTAL] Starts a headless TCP server communicating via Debug Adaptor Protocol (DAP).
+Starts a headless TCP server communicating via Debug Adaptor Protocol (DAP).

 ### Synopsis

-[EXPERIMENTAL] Starts a headless TCP server communicating via Debug Adaptor Protocol (DAP).
+Starts a headless TCP server communicating via Debug Adaptor Protocol (DAP).

-The server is always headless and requires a DAP client like vscode to connect and request a binary to be launched or process to be attached to.
-The following modes can be specified via client's launch config:
+The server is always headless and requires a DAP client like VS Code to connect and request a binary to be launched or a process to be attached to.
+The following modes can be specified via the client's launch config:
 - launch + exec   (executes precompiled binary, like 'dlv exec')
 - launch + debug  (builds and launches, like 'dlv debug')
 - launch + test   (builds and tests, like 'dlv test')
 - launch + replay (replays an rr trace, like 'dlv replay')
 - launch + core   (replays a core dump file, like 'dlv core')
-- attach + local (attaches to a running process, like 'dlv attach') Program and output binary paths will be interpreted relative to dlv's working directory.
+- attach + local  (attaches to a running process, like 'dlv attach')

+Program and output binary paths will be interpreted relative to dlv's working directory.

-The server does not yet accept multiple client connections (--accept-multiclient).
+This server does not accept multiple client connections (--accept-multiclient).
+Use 'dlv [command] --headless' instead and a DAP client with attach + remote config.
 While --continue is not supported, stopOnEntry launch/attach attribute can be used to control if execution is resumed at the start of the debug session.